top of page

 The Zapruder Film

-There were several persons in Dealey Plaza recording home movies that day, but none produced as complete a record of the assassination as did Abraham Zapruder.
+As it happened, there were several persons in Dealey Plaza recording home movies that day, but none produced as complete a record of the assassination as did Abraham Zapruder.
 Had he not decided to use his Bell and Howell 8mm motion picture camera that day, it is very likely that the Warren Commission’s conclusions would have convinced many more people than they did.
-There certainly would have been no need to concoct the single bullet theory, and there would no compelling evidence of a frontal bullet strike to the President’s head.
 The Zapruder film is something the assassins never counted on.

-The official line is that one shot from Oswald’s rifle missed and hit a curb stone, sending fragments of concrete or the bullet into the cheek of a bystander, James Tague.
-Then, a second bullet from Oswald’s rifle passed through Kennedy’s neck, and proceeded to cause the Governor’s wounds (the single bullet).
+The official line is that one shot from Oswald’s rifle missed and hit a curb stone, slightly injuring James Tague.
+Then, a second bullet from Oswald’s rifle passed through Kennedy’s neck, and proceeded to cause the Governor’s wounds.
 Finally, a third bullet struck the President in the rear of the head causing the fatal wound.
-The two most critical things the film shows, however, are that the single bullet theory is false, and that the President was hit by at least two bullets from the front.
+However, the Zapruder film shows that the single bullet theory is false, and that the President was hit by at least two bullets from the front.

 Many people have tried to pinpoint precisely when the Governor is hit by looking at the film.
 Some point to what looks like the Governor’s cheeks puffing out as air is forced from his lung when it is punctured by the bullet; some claim to see a frame of the film in which it appears the Governor’s right lapel is briefly lifted off his suit coat, indicative, they say, of the bullet passing through.
 I watched the film an uncounted number of times over the years, trying mightily to determine when the Governor is hit.
 I had no real answer to that question.
 But, when viewing the film again recently when writing this, I began to notice something.
 After the Governor looked backward at the President, he began to turn back towards the front.
 He made it perhaps half-way, when his wife began to pull him into her lap.
 As he leans into her (to his left), his back is exposed to a rearward shot, and he is suddenly and forcibly thrust forward and onto his stomach.
 At this moment, the film clearly shows a spreading red stain on the back of his suit coat.
 I believe the Governor received his wounds very late in the shooting, when his body is forced forward and down.
 This is his only movement in the film which is suggestive of the kind of body-blow he must have received from the bullet that struck his back.